 If you take the quiz, you’ll notice that the myFICO credit score estimator gives a hint as to potentially important age levels right in the first question.

 We tested each of the options shown in the screenshot while keeping all other answers the same, as we described.
 Keep in mind that the score estimator does not give a single number for the answer, but a range of 50 points (e.g. 730-780).
 You can see the results of our credit score experiment below.

 The myFICO Score Estimator predicts that when all other factors are held constant, credit score increases occur after 2 years, 5 years, 8 years, 10 years, and 20 years.
 The biggest jumps happen at 2 years and 10 years, but the highest credit score can be achieved after 20 or more years.

-Based on this information, here’s how we would divide up the age levels:
+Based on this information, here’s how we would divide up the age levels of tradelines:

 |Level 1||0.5 – 2 years|